roblaing/erlang-webapp-howto/unit3/README.md

 The indentation is a bit ugly because I'm more worried about the indentation in the HTML generated than this code.

-An important thing I haven't been doing so far is using Erlang's `-spec ...` command which is part of its documentation system Edoc and its Dialyzer specification checker.

-I generally try to follow the recipe taught by MIT's free
-<a href="https://htdp.org/2019-02-24/part_preface.html#%28part._sec~3asystematic-design%29">How to design programs</a> textbook
-which teaches you to write down a <em>signature</em> (equating to the -spec line) and a <em>purpose statement</em>
-(equating to the %% @doc ... line) before starting to code.
-This helps making it clear in your mind what your function is going to produce and consume, and reminds you not to break its <em>contract</em> with existing code that uses it when you rewrite it.

 <h4>Map</h4>

 Mapping problems typically involve an output list which is the same length as the input list with each item translated somehow.